lisp-docs/lisp-docs.github.io/docs/tutorial/packages.md

 ### 5.1 ASDF Basics (Recap Focusing on Multi-File Aspects)

-As a quick recap, ASDF uses system definition files (`.asd` files) to describe the structure of a project.
+As a quick recap (since this was discussed [here](/docs/tutorial/using-cl-implementation#4-build-tools-asdf)), ASDF uses system definition files (`.asd` files) to describe the structure of a project.
 A system is a collection of files (Lisp source code, data files, etc.) that make up a logical unit of software.

 A basic system definition looks like this: